PLEASE NOTE: For information that is provided elsewhere on the website, only HEADINGS will be listed with the location noted in brackets

 SHOES AND GYM STRIP

-Students must have appropriate gym strip for P.E. classes – shorts and t-shirt for grades 4-6 as well as running shoes for everyone.
+Students must have appropriate gym strip for P.E. classes – as communicated by their classroom teacher.
 All gym strip should be CLEARLY LABELLED with the student’s name.
 Students must have an appropriate bag for gym strip storage (drawstring/sport's bag, etc.) to be kept in the cloakrooms as we do not have lockers.

 LOST AND FOUND